champeauxr/needle/README.md

 ## Future Features
 - Validation will be added to the `ScopeBuilder.build()` method.
-After the Scope is built, it walk the dependency trees of every registered class to verify that all of their dependencies can be provided.
+After the Scope is built, it will walk the dependency trees of every registered class to verify that all of their dependencies can be provided.
 - There is support for creating child `Scope` objects, including `Scope.createScope()` and `Registrationbuilder.asScope()`.
 The purpose of this methods is to support the